Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Highlights inside the Capitole

-• Salle des Illustres: A ceremonial hall adorned with marble statues and frescoes inspired by Versailles.
-It’s open to the public for free, as long as there’s no wedding or private event taking place.
+• Salle des Illustres: A ceremonial hall decorated with marble statues and frescoes reminiscent of Versailles.
+It’s open to the public free of charge, as long as there’s no wedding or private event taking place.

-• Cour Henri IV: Step into the interior courtyard for a peaceful break from the city buzz.
-Framed by pink brick arcades, it’s a lovely spot to admire the building’s architecture from within.
+• Cour Henri IV: Step into the inner courtyard for a quiet pause amid the city’s bustle.
+Surrounded by pink-brick arcades, it’s a perfect spot to admire the building from within.

 Diego’s Tip: Scan the QR code at the entrance for a free, self-guided tour of the Salle Henri Martin—a richly decorated adjoining hall.